‘New York, New York 2

-I called back and got Liza and Bobby on the line.
+I call back and get Liza and Bobby on the line.
 “You’re coming to Hollywood and performing with Elton John tonight.
 After today’s shoot go directly to Teterboro and get on Jack’s Lear.
 Say nothing to Marty.
 I made him so crazy and angry that he can’t think straight.”

-They both laughed and agreed.
-They needed a break from the lousy shoot.
+They both laugh and agree to come to LA.
+They need a break from the lousy shoot.

-Next I called Aunty Em and told her to get Tommy to the Ft Lauderdale airport’s private plane terminal.
-He was coming to Hollywood.
+Next I call Aunty Em and tell her to get Tommy to the Ft Lauderdale airport’s private plane terminal.
+He’s coming to Hollywood.

 “He doesn’t get home from summer school for a couple of hours.
-What’s this all about?” she was concerned.
+What’s this all about?” she is concerned.

 “It’s my 18th birthday.
 He’ll understand.
 Can you get him out of school early?”